santacml/santacml.github.io/projects/research.md

 At UC, I was able to do a Bachelor's and a Master's of Science in Computer Engineering.
 For the thesis, did research on using neural networks for malware detection.
 I found that I absolutely love research - it is some of the most rewarding work I have ever done.

+#### Detecting Malware Code as Video With Compressed, Time-Distributed Neural Networks
+##### IEEE Access

+This, by far, is the paper I'm most excited about from my time at UC.
+Being published in an open access journal with a good impact factor, I am optimistic the paper might get some good traction.
+It's [available here](https://ieeexplore.ieee.org/abstract/document/9145735).

+While in retrospect it could use a more exciting name, the journal article summarizes the main highlights of my research.
+The concept of Malware as Video, the best networks that we were able to build, comparisons to seminal works, and Node-Distance Pruning.
+Our results out-preform all works that we were able to find while staying lean and extraordinarily practical.

+In addition, out of my work, I believe Node-Distance Pruning may actually be one of the more important things I've done.
+I found it to be a highly effective algorithm and may shed new light on where to go with pruning neural networks.
+As a future project I would like to submit a PR to get Node-Dist integrated into a more popular neural network library.

+Overall, the paper is incredibly gratifying.
+It feels beyond exciting that the culmination of my work out is there, in a format for others to read and hopefully build on.
+So many iterations and so much work went into this final paper and I am glad it was able to be published.

 #### Neural Classification of Malware-As-Video with Considerations for In-Hardware Inferencing
 ##### M.S.
 Thesis